ChrisSantosLang/redscience/docs/source/releases/games.rst

   Phase 2: Only chaos unlocked.

 Centipede9:
-  4x1x9 stacks: first stack exclusive to black and white, second stack exclusive to black, third stack exclusive to white, fourth stack exclusive to chaos and starts with 3 yellow circles; 2-vs-chaos, Most pieces wins;
+  Played on 4x1x9 stacks: first stack exclusive to black and white, second stack exclusive to black, third stack exclusive to white, fourth stack exclusive to chaos and starts with 3 yellow circles; 2-vs-chaos, Most pieces wins;